 How does it work?

-If you prefer to look straight at the code, here is the example notebook.
+If you prefer to look straight at the code, here are the example notebooks.

 You can do the installation, data prep, and column mapping as usual in Evidently: select two datasets you want to compare as "reference" and "current."
 In some cases, you can proceed with a single dataset.
 But instead of generating a visual Dashboard or a JSON profile, you can now import and call Tests.